 F. Public intoxication is a violation of this policy.

-G. Any student in need of assistance as a result of having too much to drink is encouraged to contact the Staff Member On Duty (SMOD) at 865.981.8002 and assistance will be arranged.
+G. Any student in need of assistance on campus, as a result of having too much to drink, is encouraged to contact the Staff Member On Duty (SMOD) at 865.981.8002 and assistance will be arranged.
 Students who voluntarily seek help via this means will not be subject to disciplinary action.
 The counseling staff will assist students in obtaining appropriate assessment and treatment in a confidential manner.

 H. Alcohol Policy Violations Procedures and Sanctions – Any violation of the College’s alcohol policy will minimally subject the student to the disciplinary procedures and sanctions listed below.
 In all violations, additional disciplinary actions and/or referral to local law enforcement officials may be imposed depending upon the circumstances surrounding the violation.
-Any questions regarding the campus alcohol policy should be directed to the Assistant Dean of Students for Student Development at 865.981.8215.
+Any questions regarding the campus alcohol policy should be directed to the Office of Student Affairs at 865.981.8213.

-The Maryville College Alcohol policy calls for parental notification after the second offense or the first offense under certain circumstances.
-The College also notifies parents on the first drug offense.
-The College is allowed to contact parents concerning drug and alcohol violations, for students under 21 years of age, based on the 1998 Congressional revisions to the Family Educational Rights and Privacy Act.
+The Maryville College Alcohol policy calls for guardian notification after the second offense or the first offense under certain circumstances.
+The College may also notify guardians on the first drug offense.
+The College is allowed to contact parents/guardians concerning drug and alcohol violations, for students under 21 years of age, based on the 1998 Congressional revisions to the Family Educational Rights and Privacy Act (FERPA).
 Letters are normally sent to the student’s home address and may be followed up with a phone call.
-It is our hope that the student will notify their parents of the violation before notification is received from the College.
-We hope that parent’s knowledge of this type of violation will help deter students from future violation of these policies.
-Any questions concerning parental notification should be directed to the Assistant Dean of Students for Student Development at 865.981.8215.
+The College encourages students to proactively notify their guardian(s) of the violation before notification is received from the College.
+Any questions concerning parental notification should be directed to the Office of Student Affairs at 865.981.8213.

 The possession, use, distribution, manufacture, or sale of drugs or paraphernalia associated with drug use is strictly prohibited.
+The term “drugs,” as used here, includes any narcotic drug, central nervous system stimulant, hallucinogenic drug, anabolic steroid, barbiturate, marijuana or cannabis derivative, illegal prescription drug as defined by state law or prescription drug obtained without legal prescription.
+The term “paraphernalia” refers to implements employed in the use of drugs.
 Any student who voluntarily seeks help through the Director of Counseling for drug or alcohol abuse will not be subject to College disciplinary action for disclosure of such concerns.
 The Director of Counseling will assist the student in obtaining appropriate assessment and treatment in a confidential manner.
-The term “drugs,” as used here, includes any narcotic drug, central nervous system stimulant, hallucinogenic drug, anabolic steroid, barbiturate, marijuana or prescription drug as defined by state law.
-The term “paraphernalia” refers to implements employed in the use of drugs.
 Prescription drugs, taken under the care and by direction of a licensed physician, are permitted.
-Students taking prescription drugs should inform a member of the Student Development Staff of any side effects that could affect normal functioning or prohibit the student from participation in College activities.
+Students taking prescription drugs should inform a staff member of the Office of Student Affairs of any side effects that could affect normal functioning or prohibit the student from participation in College activities.

 Procedures and Sanctions

-1. The student will be required to immediately relinquish the drug and/or paraphernalia to a College staff member who will turn it over to the Assistant Dean of Students for Student Development.
+1. The student will be required to immediately relinquish the drug and/or paraphernalia to a College staff member who will turn it over to the conduct officer or a designee.

 2. The first offense may subject the student to suspension from the College and prosecution under the law.
-If the student admits guilt and has no prior record of violations, the sanction of suspension may be held in abeyance and the student will be subject to additional sanctions determined by the Vice President and Dean of Students.
-These sanctions may include a Drug Assessment, Drug Testing, and/or parental notification.
+If the student admits guilt and has no prior record of violations, the sanction of suspension may be held in abeyance and the student will be subject to additional sanctions determined by the Vice President and Dean of Students or designee.
+These sanctions may include a Drug Assessment, Drug Testing, and/or guardian notification.

 Repeated violations of the drug abuse policy will result in:

-1. Temporary suspension if the student opts to enter an approved rehabilitation program.
-He/she may be eligible for readmittance only after successful completion of a rehabilitation program approved by the Director of Counseling.
+1. Suspension for up to one year if the student opts to enter an approved rehabilitation program.
+The student may be eligible to apply for readmission only after successful completion of a rehabilitation program approved by the Director of Counseling.
 The student’s status will stand as “suspension” until the completion of such program.

-2. Suspension for one year if the student does not opt to enter an approved rehabilitation program.
+2. Suspension for a minimum of one year if the student does not opt to enter an approved rehabilitation program.
 If during that one year the student chooses to enter and successfully complete an approved program, he/she will be eligible to apply for readmission.
-If the student does not complete such a program within the year of suspension, the suspension will change to irrevocable dismissal from the College.
+If the student does not complete such a program within the period of suspension, the suspension will change to irrevocable dismissal from the College.

 Alcohol and Drug Education

-The Director of Counseling and the Wellness Coordinator provide a program of alcohol and drug education as a resource to students, staff and faculty.
+Counseling Services provides a program of alcohol and drug education as a resource to students, staff and faculty.
 Topics include the disease concept of alcoholism, effects of alcohol and other drugs, drinking and driving, responsible decision making regarding the use of addictive drugs and treatment options.
 For more information, call 865.981.8035.

-The Alcohol and Drug Education program is not a treatment program, but rather emphasizes education, intervention and support.
-Anyone concerned about their own use or use by a family member or friend may contact the Director of Counseling, the Assistant Dean of Students, or the Director of the Student Health Center.
+Alcohol and Drug Education programs offered by the College are not considered a treatment program, but rather emphasize education, intervention, and support.
+Anyone concerned about their own use or use by a family member or friend may contact the Director of Counseling or the Office of Student Affairs.
 Student confidentiality will be strictly observed.

 All forms of dishonesty are a direct violation of the College Covenant and will carry severe sanctions.
 Violations of this policy could subject the student to separation from the College, but will minimally subject the student to ten (10) hours of community service and disciplinary probation.
 Dishonesty as defined by the College includes: